rclone/rclone/docs/content/docs.md

 Produces an md5sum file for all the objects in the path.
 This is in the same format as the standard md5sum tool produces.

+### rclone sha1sum remote:path ###

+Produces an sha1sum file for all the objects in the path.
+This is in the same format as the standard sha1sum tool produces.

 ### rclone size remote:path ###

 Prints the total size of objects in remote:path and the number of